 Some policies will allow you to introduce an element of inflation/indexation as a means of maintaining your spending power going forward.
 Again, like so many variables associated with income protection, it is important to know the details of your policy from day one.

-You will find that some benefit payments are means-tested while others are made available to individuals in a particular situation, such as unemployed.
+You will find that some benefit payments are means-tested while others are made available to individuals in a particular situation, such as the unemployed.
 So, there will be scenarios where the level of income from your insurance policy (plus savings and your redundancy package) may impact your ability to claim certain benefits.

 These are all factors which need to be taken into consideration when looking at income protection in its many different forms.